 Faced with budgets that do not adequately cover the library's increasing costs of services and technology, trustees need to consider additional sources of funding.
-These sources are varied: the Friends of the Library organization and specific grants; legacies and endowments; memorials and gifts; civic organizations and service clubs; fundraising events.
-(Note: specific laws outside of the purview of trustee authority govern raffles.)
+These sources are varied: the friends of the library organizations, library foundations and specific grants; legacies and endowments; memorials and gifts; civic organizations and service clubs; fundraising events.
+(Note: specific laws outside of the purview of trustee authority govern raffles and games of chance.)